 If you struggle with acne, you may tempted to dry your skin out in the hopes of drying out the spots… which, yes, is partly right.
 You do need to dry out the spot… but your skin needs to be fully hydrated.
 Spot treat zits with a drying formula or something that contains salicylic acid or benzoyl peroxide… but make sure that the rest of your skin is super hydrated.
 When your skin is dry, it steps up production of oil which then will clog your pores and cause a breakout.
 So yes… dry out the spot, but moisturize the rest of your skin.

 If anti-aging is your game, moisture is the key to preventing wrinkles.
+Although there are ways to reduce the appearance of wrinkles, such as this microneedling vancouver has to offer, using moisturizer may prevent them from appearing in the first place.
 After moisturizer, I follow up with rose oil to seal all my products in and supercharge my moisturizer.
 Rose oil has a ton of benefits, including anti-inflammatory, hydrating, and astringent qualities.

 A few great moisturizers…

 (3) Use a vitamin c serum for dark spots… but make sure you swap out the retinol.
 I have a lot of acne scarring from a horrible bout with adult acne in my early 20s.
 Luckily, after a round of Accutane, my skin has been amazing ever since.
 Sadly, I still have some dark spots on my face from the past scarring.
 I’ve recently become obsessed with vitamin c serums!
 If you’re looking to even your skintone or get rid of dark spots, vitamin c serum is the way to go.
+Vitamin C helps to brighten your skin, so products like the gundry md dark spot diminisher and many more include this vitamin to improve damaged skin.
 I feel like they’re sort of buzzy right now, but for good reason!
 They’re really effective and amazing for your skin.
 I’ve heard a lot of people talk about vitamin c serums lately so wanted to make sure to throw out a couple of things to keep in mind if you do add one into your routine.
 Another thing I’ve heard about in the treatment of acne scarring is something called micro needling; it’s non-invasive and even good for skin concerns around ageing, scars, stretch marks, wrinkles or pitting.

 a) Vitamin c serums tend to be grainy.
 In their purest form, vitamin c serums have a sort of gravel-y texture and aren’t the most pleasant feeling.
 If your vitamin c serum isn’t grainy… that means it’s been diluted with other things as well.